I need more product information and advice?

 We have specified this ‘universal/generic’ pocket so that as the rider you have a wider choice of armour (from performance level, thickness or construction).
 The male jackets have a back armour pocket size of 40cm height x 30cm width and the ladies jacket pocket armour size is 36cm height x 29 cm width.

-Examples of aftermarket CE certified back options for men would include, Forcefield’s 001, Oxford RB-Pi1 and Knox’s Advance 106.
+Examples of aftermarket CE certified back options for men would include, Forcefield’s 001 or Oxford RB-Pi1 as examples; other armour may fit but please check armour size vs pocket size within the garment and allow for a minimum of 1cm extra space in height and length.
 British armour company Knox also produce a number of smaller back armour inserts suitable for the ladies garment pocket.
 To help the fitting of the armour generally it is good advice to select armour that is 1cm smaller than the pocket width or height.
 Further to the Level 1 CE options above Forcefield’s Pro-Lite is a certified Level 2 option, for those looking for that extra impact protection within their garment.

 Merlin would recommend fitting at least a CE Level 1 back protector.
 Maximum protection can be found in our airbag systems that achieve the highest (and only) CE motorcycle specific airbag standard certification, Level 2.
 More information can be found here.

-Both the shoulders and elbows can be replaced and upgraded where necessary to D30 components.
+Both the shoulders and elbows can be replaced and upgraded where necessary to D30 components in our waxed cotton garments.
 Please check your physical garment pocket against the D30 product sizing to ensure correct fitting before purchase.

 Can I let you know my thoughts?